- Home

 Reconstruction

-Total reconstruction of a road segment consists of removal and replacement for both concrete and asphalt and requires a PASER Rating 1 to 3.
-Underdrains will be provided to reduce water from below the ground and prolong the pavement life.
-Sidewalk ramps will be provided meeting American Disability Acts (ADA) compliance.
+Total reconstruction of a road segment consists of removing and replacing both concrete and asphalt and requires a PASER Rating 1 to 3.
+Underdrains will be provided to reduce water from below the ground and prolong the pavement's life.
+Sidewalk ramps will be provided to meet American Disability Act (ADA) compliance.

 Rehabilitation